anushkamohan18/Fertiliser-Recommendation-System-for-Smart-Agriculture/README.md

 ## 📥 Usage

-- Open the main notebook in the `notebooks/` directory.
+- Open the main notebook.
 - Follow the instructions to load data, train the model (if required), and generate fertiliser recommendations.
 - Modify input parameters to see recommendations for different scenarios.